RichardAsencio/1000-Days-Of-Code/LOG.md

 *BIG GOALS --- LAUNCH MY WEBFLOW WEB DESIGN AND DEV AGENCY*

-## SoD Log Entry for Day 383 Tuesday May 4th, 2021
+## SoD Log Entry for Day 384 Wednesday May 5th, 2021

 ### **Plans for today:**
-* Start with Kreative Pro
+* Continue with Kreative Pro
-* Resume form the beginning Graphic Designher PRO Illustrator course
+* Resume from the beginning Graphic Designher PRO Illustrator course
-* Attend Puerto Rico Meetup "Co-founder Networking - Find a Business Partner Online"
+*

 ### **Plans for tomorrow:**
 *